 Both medications work.
 Research consistently shows that methadone and buprenorphine reduce opioid use, decrease overdose deaths, lower rates of infectious disease transmission, and help people stay in treatment longer than behavioral interventions alone.

-A landmark study funded by the National Institutes of Health examined outcomes among more than 17,000 adults in Massachusetts who survived an opioid overdose.
-Compared to those who received no medication-assisted treatment, opioid overdose deaths decreased by 59 percent for those receiving methadone and 38 percent for those receiving buprenorphine over the following 12 months.
-Both medications saved lives, though methadone showed a somewhat larger effect in this particular population.
+A landmark cohort study led by Marc Larochelle and colleagues, funded by the National Institutes of Health and published in 2018 in the journal Annals of Internal Medicine, examined outcomes among 17,568 adults in Massachusetts who survived an opioid overdose between 2012 and 2014.
+Compared to those who received no medication for opioid use disorder, opioid-related deaths over the following 12 months were roughly 59 percent lower for those receiving methadone and roughly 38 percent lower for those receiving buprenorphine.
+Both medications saved lives, though methadone showed a somewhat larger association in this particular population.
+As an observational study, it shows a strong association rather than proving cause and effect (source).

 Some research suggests methadone may have a slight edge in treatment retention, meaning patients are somewhat more likely to stay in treatment over time.
 This may be partly because the daily clinic visits required for methadone create built-in accountability and regular contact with treatment staff.
 It may also reflect the fact that methadone, as a full agonist, can provide stronger relief from cravings for people with more severe opioid dependence.